neemspees/tragic-methods/CONTRIBUTING.md

 ## Document your scripts

-Because we want to make people aware of the language quirks used in these examples we require scripts to be document in a README.md file that resides in the same directory as the script.
+Because we want to make people aware of the language quirks used in these examples we require scripts to be document in a `README.md` file that resides in the same directory as the script.

+Be sure to add a title to your readme.

 Scripts without documentation will not be accepted.